WaterMyPlants-tt14/backend/README.md

     water_day: 5,
     notes: "It's my second favorite, but I only own two plants.
 So really it's my least favorite."
 }
+*NOTE: user_id is added to the req.body automatically by the back end from the user's token.
+If it errors, there's an error with the token.

 BaseURL/api/userplants [PUT] - updates plant in user's collection.
 Returns updated plant object